AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Prerequisites.md

             100021    4   tcp  37688  nlockmgr
         ```

     2. Add the following firewall rules to enable the corresponding ports of the `portmapper`, `mountd`, and `nfs` services.
-These ports include port 111, port 20048, and port 2049 for the TCP and UDP protocols respectively.
+These ports include port 111, port 20048, and port 2049 for the TCP and UDP protocols.

         **Note:** As the `mountd` service uses a random port number, you must use one of the following methods to retrieve the port number of the `mountd` service and then configure firewalld.

         -   Use the rpcinfo -p localhost command to view the port number used by the `mountd` service.
-        -   Open the /etc/sysconfig/nfs file, replace xxx with a port number in the `MOUNTD_PORT=xxx` expression to specify a fixed port number for the `mountd` service.
+        -   Open the /etc/sysconfig/nfs file, replace xxx with a port number in the `MOUNTD_PORT=xxx` expression to specify a port number for the `mountd` service.
-    3. Add the following firewall rules:
+    3. Add the firewall rules by running the following commands:

-        ``` {#codeblock_l8t_3eb_yh2}
+        ``` {#codeblock_4jd_j8u_qnn}
         [root@test ~]# firewall-cmd --zone=public --add-port=111/tcp --permanent
         success
         [root@test ~]# firewall-cmd --zone=public --add-port=20048/tcp --permanent